-The car physics module is without doubt the most important single module in the game.
+The car physics module is the most important in the game.
 Any deficiencies in its behaviour will directly impact upon gameplay.
-The car physics code will be written using proper physics in fixed point integers to properly simulate the physical properties of a car in motion.
+The car physics code will be written using proper physics in fixed point integers to properly simulate the physical properties of a car in motion, requiring 32-bit math instead of 16 to provide enough accuracy.
+The car code will take into account friction on each wheel separately.
 When colliding with other cars the code will take into account both cars' velocity, vector, and other factors such as vehicle weight.
 When in the air the car code will take into account the effects of gravity on both the ascent and descent.
 The car code will also take into account static object properties in collision, crash, and roll physics.